 Newton is a very small city located in the state of Mississippi.
 With a population of 3,121 people and just one neighborhood, Newton is the 91st largest community in Mississippi.

-When you are in Newton, you'll notice that it is more blue-collar than most other communities in America.
-48.17% of Newton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Newton is generally considered to be a blue-collar town.
+48.17% of the Newton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newton is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Newton who work in office and administrative support (14.57%), sales jobs (13.18%), and healthcare (6.81%).

 There are many members of the armed forces living in Newton.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.

-Newton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Newton doesn't have a public transportation system that people use for their commute.

 The percentage of people in Newton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.75% of people over 25 have a bachelor's degree or advanced degree.